cjlee112/darwin/doc/reference/model.rst

    Each *edge* must therefore be a state graph object that takes a tuple of multiple variable-states as a key (instead of a single state object, as is the standard case for a Markov edge).
-The *source* tuple is converted automatically into a :class:`MultiCondition` object and registered on the *multiCondSet* object.
+The *source* tuple is converted automatically into a :class:`MultiCondition` object.

    If a destination node object is *callable*, it will be treated as a generator of multiple destination nodes.
 Specifically, it will be called